activist-org/activist/STYLEGUIDE.md

 ## Text styles [`⇧`](#contents)

+> [!IMPORTANT]
+> The examples below use plain text to be easily understandable, but note that all texts should be defined using i18n keys in the `frontend/i18n` JSON files.
+Please see the [Localization](#localization) section below to learn more.

 The activist frontend applies consistent global styles to semantic HTML tags like `h1`, `h2`, `p`, `ul`, and `ol` via Tailwind classes inside `frontend/assets/css/tailwind.css`.
 This ensures that text styling is predictable, accessible, and visually cohesive across the platform.

 These styles are **defined globally** using Tailwind’s `@layer components` and should be relied upon by all contributors instead of re-applying utility classes manually.